antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 * **General Goodness**.
 Since .NET Core was open sourced, we've added many small features across the base class libraries such as `System.HashCode` for combining hash codes or new overloads on `System.String`.
-There are about ~800 new members in .NET Core and virtually of them got added in .NET Standard 2.1.
+There are about 800 new members in .NET Core and virtually all of them got added in .NET Standard 2.1.

 For more details, you might want to check out the [full API diff][ns21-diff] between .NET Standard 2.1 and .NET Standard 2.0.
 You can also use [apisof.net]